 Sanctions for Administrative/Professional faculty shall be determined in accordance with the Administrative & Professional Faculty Guidebook.
-Possible sanctions include, but are not limited to, counseling, training, reassignment, suspension, with or without pay, or proceedings to dismiss.
+Possible sanctions can be informal such as verbal or written counseling/training or formal which include letters of reprimand, demotion, suspension, and/or termination.